 First, I admit it is bound to be mostly about Earth.
 But Earth is entitled to the privilege provided we think of it as in a sense "the king planet".
 Think of it not by itself but as holding court among the worlds...

-Yes, not Jupiter but Earth is the king planet in the sense of bulging with recursive layers of culture and history, coats laid on with repeated brushes of Time-Travel!
+Yes, not Jupiter but Earth is the king planet in the sense of bulging with recursive layers of culture and history.
+And those extra coats are laid on by repeated brushes of Time-Travel.

 Here indeed, the sheer greatness of science-fiction blazes forth.
 I mean to say, we have a thing - time-travel - which may never happen, yet the authors' minds are ready to tackle it, to think out the implications of it, to intuit the almost indescribable "thinning" of the over-trodden carpet of reality which may ensue.
-Leaps of the imagination!
-All adding to the shimmer of the king planet, Earth.
+Leaps of the imagination which all add to the shimmer of the king planet, Earth.

-Stid: Or more like the paint-stripper wipe-out of Earth's history, if the operation goes wrong...
+Stid: Or more like a paint-stripper that wipes it all out, if the operation goes wrong...

 Harlei: Authors have thought of that, you know.
 Some of them assume an inertia to events, so that it is hard to change the essentials of history, though one can tinker with the details and alter the interpretation of them, like in The Corridors of Time.
 Or the traveller can go so far back that nothing he does will affect the present - as in The Moon Era.